 SCRA and CHS have the recovery of the hearings system as a key priority but, while Scotland is subject to lockdown, responding to the pandemic is the primary focus.
 In anticipation of the restrictions easing, we will continue to identify effective and sustainable ways of addressing the referrals, hearings and court work which have inevitably accumulated over the last eleven months as a result of the pandemic.
+Our recovery plans were developed and were being implemented prior to the January 2021 lockdown and are ready to put back into operation as soon as that becomes possible.

 Our people are fundamental to this recovery.
-CHS is continuing to put in place support for Panel and AST members, including revising practice and operational guidance as our understanding of what works best evolves and landscape of the pandemic changes and increasing the frequency of meetings between staff and volunteers.
+CHS is continuing to put in place support for Panel and AST members, including revising practice and operational guidance as our understanding of what works best evolves; the landscape of the pandemic changes and we are able to increase the frequency of meetings between staff and volunteers.
 SCRA has invested considerably in new staff and training to ensure sufficient Reporter capacity.
 For all staff, there is a continued focus on health and wellbeing which includes ensuring staff are safely set up for home working, supporting staff to balance work with caring for their own children, raising awareness of mental health and supportive direct line management.
 The ongoing impact of the pandemic on everyone's health and wellbeing cannot be underestimated.